stefanuros/ChemistryRepairTicketingSystem/README.md

 Along with the communication feature, if the Admin pressed the "Send Invoice to User" button, a copy of the invoice would be sent to the user so they can look over it and get approval from their supervisor for the repair if needed.

+The chat page also shows a history of status changes with the ticket.
+If a tech changes the status, and then another tech changes it back, that interaction would be logged and displayed to the techs and the user.
 ![Admin Chat Feature and Send PDF Invoice](/assets/adminChat.png)

 Admins can also view a page full of charts and graphs so they can easily see what